 For years, one of the biggest negatives of SUV ownership was the vehicle’s lack of fuel efficiency.
 In the past, you’d be hard pressed to find an SUV that eclipsed the 25 miles per gallon (MPG) combined mark.
 In fact, according to Kelly Blue Book, in 2001 the most fuel efficient SUV on the market was the Suzuki Vitara, which achieved a combined city/highway rating of 24MPG.
 By comparison, every single vehicle on Kelly Blue Book’s Most Fuel Efficient SUVs of 2018 achieves over 30mpg combined.
 As the gap in fuel efficiency between sedans and SUVs narrowed, SUVs naturally became more attractive to buyers.

 However, it’s not only increased fuel economy that has propelled the popularity of SUVs.
 Between the years 2011 and 2014, the average fuel cost in the United States was a whopping $3.57/gallon.
 These prices resulted in consumers being incredibly sensitive to their vehicle’s fuel economy.
 While SUVs had made significant improvements, they were still lagging behind the fuel efficiency that sedans could provide.
-However, in 2015, fuels prices began a steady decline that we’re still seeing today.
-From 2015 through 2017, average fuel cost fell down to an affordable $2.39/gallon.
-This decrease negated much of the advantage that sedans held over SUVs in the mind of consumers, and helped drag down sales.
+However, with fuel prices down from that astronomical peak, much of the advantage that sedans held over SUVs in the fuel department has been negated in the mind of consumers, and helped drag down sales.

 As automakers continue to evolve their offerings to align with consumer preferences, it will be interesting to see whether or not sedans can hold the line and remain a significant part of the automotive industry, or if SUVs will continue to assert their dominance as the preferred vehicle of choice.